BiancaMRV/BiancaMRV/README.md

 **Backend Development**
 Developing RESTful APIs using Node.js and Express.
 I design and implement server-side logic with emphasis on scalability, proper error handling, and maintainable code structure.
 Experience in building secure authentication systems and data validation layers.

-**Database Management**
+**Database**
-Working extensively with PostgreSQL for data modeling, query optimization, and database design.
-Experienced in designing efficient schemas, writing complex queries, and handling database migrations for production environments.
+Working with PostgreSQL for data storage and retrieval in web applications.
+Comfortable with basic CRUD operations and SQL queries.

 ## Currently expanding my skillset

 - Deepening my expertise in Angular framework and advanced TypeScript patterns
+- Learning database design, schema optimization, and query performance with PostgreSQL
 - Exploring advanced state management solutions
-- Improving database optimization and indexing strategies
-- Learning best practices for scalable application architecture
+- Understanding best practices for scalable application architecture

 ## Technical Stack